What opportunities will this course give me?

 For successful completion of the apprenticeship standard in Plumbing and Domestic Heating, all knowledge, skills and behaviours must be suitably demonstrated during an independent end point assessment.

-Apprentices will achieve a Level 3 Plumbing and Domestic Heating qualification, Gas Safe accreditation and, unless exempt on entry, apprentices will be required to achieve Level 2 Functional Skills in English & Maths prior to undertaking end point assessment.
+Apprentices will achieve a Level 3 Plumbing and Domestic Heating qualification, Gas Safe accreditation and undertake end point assessment.

-The Apprenticeship has an expected duration of 48 months however, this may reduce if an apprentice has gained previous relevant knowledge and skills, which is recognised as Accredited Prior Learning.
+The Apprenticeship has an expected duration up to 48 months however, this may reduce if an apprentice has gained previous relevant knowledge and skills, which is recognised as Accredited Prior Learning.

 Your progress will be continuously monitored and supported by an Apprenticeship Officer.